zkp-application/data-market/specs/01_introduction.md

 ### Integrity checks

 1. The seller wants to prove to the users that the encrypted file has the expected content.
 The seller commits to revealing random pieces of the file.
 2. Buyers manually checks the random pieces to validate that this file has the expected content.
+3. Sellers need to prove that the private key can decrypt a random part of the data
 ## Detailed Description

 We want to test this idea with audio files e.g. a podcast.